moyano83/High-Performance-Spark/README.md

 `number_of_partitions = size of shuffle stage / memory per task`

 We can also try to observe the shuffle stage to determine the memory cost of a shuffle.
-If we observe that during the shuffle stage the computation is not spilling to disk, then it is likely that each partition is fit‐ ting comfortably in-memory and we don’t need to increase the number of partitions.
+If we observe that during the shuffle stage the computation is not spilling to disk, then it is likely that each partition is fitting comfortably in-memory and we don’t need to increase the number of partitions.

 #### Serialization Options